getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/activatecode.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
 scanCode | The scan code.
-codeType | The single-use ('personal') code type. customCodeInfo | Optional custom information.
+Also referred to as a _Promo Code_ in the Design Portal. codeType | The single-use ('personal') code type.
+Corresponds to the _Campaign Name_ in the Design Portal. customCodeInfo | Optional custom information.

 ## Usage